Outpatient Opioid Addiction Recovery Program at New Horizons Medical

 - Tailored programs to individuals’ needs;

-- Most insurances cover substance use treatment at low cost to patients.
+- Most insurances cover substance use treatment.

 How to enroll in an outpatient opioid addiction program?